Fiji crested iguana: Habitat

 B. vitiensis is found on the islands of Fiji, in the South Pacific.
 The species is restricted to tropical dry forests, specifically to the rain shadow forests located on certain islands in Fiji.
 These forests are one of the most threatened vegetation types in the Pacific.
 A small population of the Fiji crested iguana – fewer than 80 individuals – can be found on the small island of Macuata.
 The majority of this species – fewer than 4,000 individuals – is most commonly found on the island of Yadua Taba.
 The island is a National Trust of Fiji reserve, and is thus the only legally protected population of the Fiji crested iguana.
 The island is now also free of forest burning and the presence of goats, which was a major factor in the initial decline of the species.
 There are some other Fijian islands where evidence of the species has been recorded: Deviulau, Waya, Monuriki, Monu, Qalito (possibly extinct), Yaquaga, Yadua, Yaduataba and Malolo Levu.

 A small protected forestation area was created recently on Malolo Levu for the last few crested iguanas that were found on that island.
 Juveniles have been reported on the site, indicating some degree of reproduction is ongoing.
 However, the outlook for this subpopulation is a matter of great concern.
 According to Steve Anstey of Ahura Resorts there are currently only 15 iguanas left in the forest remnants at Likuliku Lodge and 6 at Malolo Resort.
 Conservation programs initiated for the Likuliku and Malolo populations include a captive head start facility and reforestation programs led by Likuliku's environmental officer Sia Rasalato.
 The species probably inhabited land up to 500 m above sea level in the recent past, but is currently only found at elevations of 100 m or less.

+An additional population of Fiji crested iguanas occurs on the same island within the grounds of Six Senses Fiji.
+Since the resort opened in 2018, conservation management has been implemented within approximately one hectare of tropical dry forest on the property.
+Monitoring data indicate that the local iguana population increased by approximately 65% between 2022 and 2025, suggesting positive population trends under habitat protection and management.